 Tossa De Mar

-This is the most famous resort in Catalonia and was a favourite resort of a Hollywood star Ava Gardner.
+This is the most famous resort in Catalonia (Costa Brava), and was a favourite resort of a Hollywood star Ava Gardner.
 The city even has her monument on the top of an Old Town (Vila Vella), the 12th-century medieval town.
 The city is beloved by “French bourgeois”.
 Seriously, most of the tourists in Tossa de Mar are people 40+ and from France.
 Tossa de Mar itself is lovely.
 Incredible beach with a castle and old city.
 The Old Town is full of places you need to visit, like the Tower itself, with a beautiful view of the town, and various restaurants.
-However, my advise is to visit this town or stay for a few days, as the beach is crowdy, prices are higher, and the resort is a little bit old-fashioned.
+However, my advice is to visit this town or stay for a few days, as the beach is crowdy, prices are higher, and the resort is a little bit old-fashioned.

 Incredible Old Town, variety of restaurants, beautiful beach.